Ken Lemon: Singing career

 A few months after arriving in New Zealand, Lemon took part in a singing contest at the Shiralee nightclub in downtown Auckland.
 He won his heat and, although he did not win the final, was engaged to be the club's resident singer, performing from Friday to Sunday.
 He also got a deal with Octagon Records, and recorded with debut single, "Detroit City", backed by Rudy & The Crystals, at Stebbing Studios.
 That was followed by two singles arranged and directed by Peter Posa, and released jointly by Octagon and Viking Records: a cover of "China Doll" by Slim Whitman and "Sailor Man".

 Viking Records director Ron Dalton wanted to make best use of Lemon's rich baritone voice.
 He teamed Lemon up with Mike Perjanik at Stebbings Studio, and they recorded Lemon's debut LP, This Hombre Called Lemon, released in December 1965.
 The album included covers of Don Gibson's "Oh Lonesome Me" and "King of the Road" by Roger Miller, and would later be released in the United States in 1967 on the Roulette label.

-Lemon's second album, titled The Second Album, recorded at the HMV Studios in Wellington, was released in 1966.
+Lemon's second album, titled The Second Album, recorded at the His Master's Voice studios in Wellington, was released in 1966.
 It featured the song "Living in a House Full of Love", which was a finalist for that year's Loxene Golden Disc, as well as seven songs by Lee Hazlewood, including "These Boots Are Made for Walkin'" and "Houston".

 From 1966, Lemon took part in three Miss New Zealand tours organised by Dunedin impresario Joe Brown.